Original oil paintings by Artist Clina Polloni. Painting Classes. Landscapes, Seascapes, Still Life.

 Serving Raleigh, Cary, Durham, Wake Forest, Franklinton and The Triangle Are of North Carolina.

-and diminish in the
+Seascape-Sunset in the Ocean

 Instructions: